veerendra2/pihole-dhcp-relay-docker/README.md

-# pihole-dhcp-relay-docker
-Pihole with DHCP relay in Docker
+# Pihole with DHCP relay in Docker